Skip to main content

 Identifier: MS-60

-Content Description This collection consists of research materials and writing produced and collected by Clarito "Bing" Aradanas.
-Included are digital and physical materials related to the Aradanas family and to Lompoc's Filipino American histories and communities from the early to mid 20th century.
-Most of these materials cover Bing's Philippine-American studies over 30 years--topics such as the manong generation, indigenous Filipino ways of life, community preservation in the central coast, and articles...
+Content Description This collection includes original research materials and writing produced and collected by Clarito "Bing" Aradanas in the 1990s and 2000s.
+Included are digital and physical materials related to the Aradanas family, Lompoc's Filipino American histories and communities from the early to mid 20th century, and Bing's independent research projects.
+Materials include event programs and pamphlets, photocopied news paper articles, news clippings and spreads, and audio-visual material such as VHS...

 Dates: Majority of material found within 1910 - 2023